Capillary/ecom-api-document/source/includes/_product.md

 thumbnail | string | Thumbnails of the product images that appears on the product view page (supported formats: .png, jpg,jpeg,.svc, and .gif) alttext | string | The alternative text or mouse hover text for the image viewport | enum | The view angle of the current image.
-Values: Front, Back, Left, Right, Bottom swatchimages  | obj | Represents the property values of the variant product - illustration of accurate representation of color, pattern or texture variantproperty | enum | Property name of the current variant.
+Values: Front, Back, Left, Right, Bottom swatchimages  | obj | A swatch image is used to provide an accurate representation of color, and also illustrate a pattern or texture of a product.
+A swatch is a small image that represents the accurate color or pattern of each variant variantproperty | enum | Property name of the current variant.
 Property names as defined for the merchant variantvalue | enum | Property value of the current variant.
 Supported value as defined for the property for the merchant filename | string | File name of the swatch image with extension (supported formats: .png, jpg,jpeg,.svc, and .gif)